AnirudhSingh1245/Project-3---Library-Management/README.md

 Date_of_issue	DATE
 Date_of_returning	DATE

-id is used as the primary key for each library issue record.
+The id column is used as the primary key.

-The SQL dump also contains sample records for testing.

 📂 Project Structure
 Project-3---Library-Management/
 │
 ├── 📄 Project3.java
-│   └── Main Java Swing application
-│
 ├── 📁 database/
-│   └── library.sql
+│   └── 📄 library.sql
-│       └── MySQL database schema + sample data
-│
 ├── 📄 .gitignore
-│
 └── 📄 README.md

 ⚙️ Installation & Setup
 1️⃣ Clone the Repository
 git clone https://github.com/AnirudhSingh1245/Project-3---Library-Management.git

 cd Project-3---Library-Management

-2️⃣ Install Requirements
+2️⃣ Requirements
 Make sure you have:

 ☕ Java JDK
 🗄️ MySQL Server
-🔌 MySQL JDBC Driver
+🔌 MySQL Connector/J
 You can use IntelliJ IDEA, Eclipse, NetBeans, or VS Code.

+3️⃣ Setup Database
-3️⃣ Create the Database
+Create the database:

 CREATE DATABASE Library;

 USE Library;

 Then import:

 database/library.sql

-4️⃣ Configure MySQL Connection
+4️⃣ Configure MySQL

-The application connects to:

-jdbc:mysql://localhost:3306/

-and uses the Library database.

-⚠️ Important: Keep your MySQL username and password private.
-Avoid committing real credentials to GitHub.
+Update the MySQL username and password in Project3.java.

+⚠️ Do not upload real database passwords to GitHub.
-5️⃣ Add MySQL JDBC Driver

-Make sure MySQL Connector/J is available on the project's classpath.

-▶️ Run the Application
+5️⃣ Run
 javac Project3.java

 java Project3

 Or run Project3.java directly from your IDE.

-🧪 Example Data
+🧪 Sample Data

-The included SQL dump contains sample records such as:
+The SQL file includes sample library records:

 ID    Name      Book
-────────────────────────────────────────
+────────────────────────────────────
 1     anni      Oliver Twist
 2     anil      Around the World in 80 Days
 3     anirudh   Tom Sawyer